-On June 9, 2013, Mr. Kump spoke at the 2013 Produced By Conference sponsored by the Producers Guild of America, which was held at 20th Century Fox Studios.
+- Mr. Kump spoke at the Produced By Conference sponsored by the Producers Guild of America, which was held at 20th Century Fox Studios.
 Mr. Kump was featured with three other entertainment luminaries in a panel session titled “Are You Getting Your Fair Share? – Producer Share Participations: ‘The Dream Team,’” which provided conference attendees with valuable lessons on how to maximize value from a producer share participation arrangement.
 A portion of his talk is available on YouTube.

 - Mr. Kump gave an evening presentation entitled “Lessons From the McCourt Case Regarding Post-Nuptial Agreements” to the Women Lawyers Association of Los Angeles.

-On November 13, 2008, CIO published its interview with Mr. Kump on intellectual protection and trade secret protection in the employment arena.
+- CIO published its interview with Mr. Kump on intellectual protection and trade secret protection in the employment arena.

 - Mr. Kump presented an audio teleconference for 150 human resources professionals sponsored by the Employer Resources Institute on “Noncompete Agreements: California Supreme Court Sounds Death Knell for Noncompetes: What Employers Should Do Now to Protect Themselves.”

 - Other representative articles by Mr. Kump include the following: “Businesses Should Pursue Nonacceptance Injunctions,” Los Angeles Daily Journal, Feb.
 24, 2004, p.
 7; “The Rule of Proportionality in Civil RICO Suits,” Los Angeles Lawyer, Dec.
 2002, Vol. 25, No. 9, p.
 12; “New Amendments Give Losing Party Another Bite at the Apple,” Los Angeles Daily Journal, Dec.
 3, 2002, p.
 7; “The Reasonable Particularity Requirement in Trade Secret Actions,” ABTL Report, Fall 2002, Vol. XXV, No. 1., p.
 10; “Businesses Shouldn’t Rely on Nonacceptance Provisions,” Los Angeles Daily Journal, Aug.
 29. 2002, p.
 7.

 - Representative quotations by Mr. Kump include the following: “Suit Against Clear Channel Over Racing Goes to Jury,” New York Times, March 21, 2005; “Clear Channel Loses Case With Rival,” New York Times, March 22, 2005; “Clear Channel Antitrust Probe Continues,” San Antonio Express News, March 22, 2005; “Down in the Dirt,” New York Times, August 30, 2004